-The reason I mention it at this stage, is because you’ll need to roughly have your telescope mount polar aligned when setting it up.
+The reason I mention it at this stage is that you’ll need to roughly have your telescope mount polar aligned when setting it up.
 Meaning, the counterweight shaft should be pointing directly north.
 Because I am in the northern hemisphere, I use Polaris, the north star, as a guide to accurately polar align the mount.

 If you live in the southern hemisphere, or can’t see Polaris, there are alternative ways to polar align.
 Software assisted methods such as drift alignment can help.
 I’ve used a polar alignment routine in a program called SharpCap.
 PHD2 guiding (which ill cover shortly), also has a useful drift alignment tool.

-Then, it’s just a matter of matching up what the app tells me on the mount be adjusting the alt-az knobs.
+Then, it’s just a matter of matching up what the app tells me on the mount by adjusting the alt-az knobs.
 The entire process should only take about 2 minutes once you are used to it.
-If you’re really not interested in this manual process, or cant see Polaris.
+If you’re really not interested in this manual process, or can’t see Polaris.
 You should probably check out the QHY PoleMaster.

 Using the QHY PoleMaster to accurately polar align my telescope mount.